 At 4:44 pm on April 4, 2012, Sydney Chance Bowles, my baby girl, went to heaven.

 I’ve never experienced pain and heartache like that.
 I could not believe that I would be leaving the hospital without her.

 I know that she’s better off but I’ll always wish that she was with me.
 I would have taken her in any way that she was.
 I would have taken care of her for the rest of my life.
 God had other plans.

-The past eight years have been extremely hard.
+The past nine years have been extremely hard.
 But I’ve made it through.
 I never thought that I would.
 Brandon and Chance are my world.
 I didn’t think I would be able to live without her.
 And there’s not a day that goes by that I don’t think about her.

 I remember the good times because those are the only times we had.
 There were never bad days with Chance.
 She was a character.
 She’s the funniest child I’ve ever met.
 The prettiest little girl I’ll ever see.

 I tell this story to let you all know that life is not promised.
 I never realized how true that was until this happened.
 You won’t understand until something happens to you.
 It ticks me off when people know my story and they still act like what happened to us won’t happen to them.
 You’re not exempt.
 We weren’t.